noahpinson/website/README.md

 Readme file for website project.

-## Purpose
+## Repository Purpose

-This Purpose of this repo is to provide a real world example to work with Git courses.

-Cool stuff goes here

-Edit on Example Branch

-Updates made on master on Github before rebase
+This will be a change that will conflict with whatever is on the remote side.
+This is what is on the local side.